 3. Your emotions and your decisions are valid.
 With time comes peace.
 Don’t expect to feel okay immediately.
 Be okay with space.
 Respect how your partner is healing, and do what is best for you.

 Feeling a range of emotions is okay.
 Just because breaking up with someone might be better for you, doesn’t mean it won’t hurt first.
 Getting over someone is a process even if you’re the one who initiated the breakup: sometimes the healing process is two steps forward one step back.
 Space can also be a good thing on both sides of the breakup.
 It allows you to focus on yourself and your ex to focus on themself.
 Believe me, if you have no intention of getting back together, space will save you and your ex a lot of pain.
 Furthermore, if you are the one to initiate the breakup, it is more likely you will get over the relationship sooner.
 Because of this, it is of the utmost importance that you show your ex respect by keeping your progress private and out of their face.
-Do not lead them on or manipulate them into thinking you might change your mind or you want a friends-with-benefits type situation.
-Friends-with-benefits can be very fun but very complicated, and if it is with an ex, emotions or lack thereof must be communicated.
+Do not lead them on or manipulate them into thinking you might change your mind or you want a friends-with-benefits type situation, which can complicate a clean break.
+Clear communication about your feelings (or, lack thereof) and emotions is the way to go.
 The most important thing to remember, however, is that with the passage of time, peace and healing are inevitable.

 We began with honesty, let us end in it too.Us. ~ Rupi Kaur